ethereum/remix-project/README.md

 # Offline Usage

 Full offline usage is currently not supported because the compiler is always loaded via http.
-If you clone or download the repository, you still have to build it before you can use it.
+If you clone / download the repository, use the `gh-pages` branch (otherwise you still have to build the application).

 # Building